svitlana-outsampler/ITS_ICML2025/README.md

 ### Qwen2.5-1.5B-Instruct

-cosine similarity before training:  0.6403 cosine similarity after training:  0.7959
+cosine similarity before training:  0.6403 cosine similarity after training:  to do

 The improvment seems to be better for the small model.